markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 ## Configuring Your Development System
 ![patch_test_mail](/images/stable_kernels.png)

 *This image is shown early in the post for preview purposes.
-It relates to cloning the stable Linux kernel version, which is explained a few steps later.*
+It relates to cloning the stable Linux kernel version, which is explained in a few steps later.*

 ### Installing required packages
 ~~~